Wheaton College Graduate Fellowships

 Helen & Irma Wieand Fellowship:

 Established in 1961 by Professor Helen Wieand Cole, a member of the Classics Department from 1911 to 1915 and from 1918 to 1925, Trustee from 1936 to 1965 and second wife of President Samuel Valentine Cole.
-This grant is open the current seniors and any Wheaton graduate provides further education in the humanities.
+This grant is open to current seniors and any Wheaton graduate who is pursuing a post-graduate education in the humanities.
+Examples of classes commonly listed in humanities departments include the classics, modern languages, history, philosophy, religion, the arts and literature.
+Social sciences (such as anthropology) also can be included.

 Phi Beta Kappa: